Just to let you know that I’ve published a knitting class over on Skillshare, yay!

-Find the DIY here.
+Find the free tutorial here.

-Click here for instructions.
+Click here for the DIY.